danielharrell/SumLect2015/Lost_Idea_LA.md

 what sense could we be freed by it, rather than bound to it?
 What distinguishes content, so-called, from dogma, or doctrine?
 What keeps it from closing the mind that a truly liberal education is meant to open?

-These questions point to a paradox in the very notion of a liberal education.
-For if this is to be an education, then there must be something to learn, which in that sense determines us.
-But this something must also free us, if the education is to be liberal.
-How, then, is the paradox to be resolved?
-What should we say is learned in a liberal education alone that at once determines us yet frees us?
+to we
+learn But this challenge to

+Our
 (Organization of following part: make point about liberating us from content: first in liberal arts (with examples) then with ignorance (Pamela Kraus example), and finally with learning.